LintangWisesa/Tamiya-Androino-1.0/README.md

 - 1 set 4WD Tamiya, just use its chassis, gears & tires.
 - some jumper wires
 - Arduino IDE ([download here](https://www.arduino.cc/en/Main/Software))
+- Lin Bluetooth SPP Android App (I've attached in this repo), or
 - Blueterm Android App ([download here](https://play.google.com/store/apps/details?id=es.pymasde.blueterm&hl=en) or you can easily get its __.apk__ that I've attached in this repo)

 #